meosch/docker-compose-localdevmeos/README.md

 # docker-compose-localdevmeos
-docker-compose.yml and friends for setting up a local development environment on Linux for MEOS
+docker-compose.yml and friends for setting up a local development environment on Linux (Ubuntu 14.04) for MEOS

 # Github project
 https://github.com/meosch/docker-compose-localdevmeos